 October 25, 2017 | By NACE Staff

-TAGS: trends and predictions, student attitudes, surveys, spotlight, students
+TAGS: branding and marketing, diversity and inclusion, candidate selection, trends and predictions, student attitudes, surveys, nace insights

 NACE’s Class of 2017 Student Survey was conducted from February 15 to April 30, 2017; more than 21,000 students at colleges and universities nationwide took part, including 4,200 graduating seniors.
 Participating schools will find a complimentary copy of the report in MyNACE > Research Reports; an executive summary is available on NACEWeb.

 Figure 1: Preference for a diversity-conscious employer vs. the opportunity to develop job-specific skills, by race and gender

 Percent of employers that allocated more resources to recruit historically marginalized students